WebSocket Communication Protocol

 Application

-:- Initializes audio codec, display, LED, etc.
+:- Initializes audio codec, display, LEDs, etc.

 - Connects to network